RED-DiffEq: Regularization by denoising diffusion models for solving inverse PDE problems with application to full waveform inversion: Results

-To examine velocity reconstructions in greater detail, we compare vertical profiles at a position of 4.9 km for Marmousi (Fig.~\ref{fig:marmousi}c).
+To examine velocity reconstructions in greater detail, we compare vertical profiles at midpoint for Marmousi, where results are derived from an initial velocity model generated by applying a Gaussian filter with $\sigma = 20$ (Fig.~\ref{fig:marmousi}c).
 RED-DiffEq closely follows the ground truth across diverse depth intervals, capturing both sharp velocity transitions and more gradual gradients.
 Other methods deviate substantially at mid-range to deeper sections, underscoring their difficulties in preserving critical geological features under limited initial information.